ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Completed the 'Making Decisions with Conditional Statements' section of the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Day 17 I spent reviewing everything I learned, and Day 18 I created a quiz using all of my newly attained knowledge.

+### Day 19: 07 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I started the functions section of the 'JavaScript Basics' course on Treehouse.
+I went over the introduction to functions and I learned about how functions change the flow of a program.